Skip to main content

 Project team

-Filipa Pereira-Stubbs, Dance Artist (collaborator on Reimagining and Look, Image, Move)
+Filipa Pereira-Stubbs, Dance Artist and Programme Collaborator (Reimagining and Look, Imagine, Move)

 For more information, please contact: